 I went to Bali a year ago with my dear friend Makensy.
 She brought an awesome Fujifilm instant camera on the trip and after two weeks exploring the island, we had a ton of memorable photos documenting our travels.
-Following our trip, I had a ton of great photos hidden away in a box to keep them safe, rather than keeping them in a box, I wanted to make sure I didn’t loose any of them.
+Following our trip, I had a ton of great photos hidden away in a box to keep them safe, rather than keeping them in a box, I wanted to create a photo album for better display.

 So one afternoon, I set out to create a functional and attractive album using materials I have at home.
-And using leftover craft paper, cardboard, and thread I created a cute keepsake album that I can proudly display on my bookshelf.
+And using leftover craft paper, cardboard, and thread I created a cute keepsake photo album that I can proudly display on my bookshelf.

 What I Did

 – I took a sheet of cardboard and cut out two rectangles, slightly larger than the photos.

 – I then took my craft paper and folded sections that were slightly smaller than the cardboard covers.
 To get rough edges, I folded back and forth until I could rip the pieces apart.

 – I used a hole punch to punch two holes at the top of each piece of paper and cardboard.